 As you go through your training, be sure to give yourself the time you need to thoroughly understand the concepts and tools given to you.
 If you do, you will be sure to experience success.
-Small classes are best with no more than six per class.
+Small classes are best with no more than four per class.

 Want it all, right now!

 In the fast pace of today’s world, with instant gratification promised and expected at every turn, it is not unusual to be in a hurry to get it all right now and expect to be able to apply it all perfectly the very first time you learn something new.

 If you find yourself feeling hurried or pressured, take a deep breath (do this often anyway ~ it’s a great way to release tension) and allow yourself the freedom to move at a pace that feels good to you, feeling sure about each step before moving on to the next one.

 Be clear about the difference between long and short range goals.
 Rome wasn’t built in a day.
 If you are faced with removing a huge bolder from your path (the analogy here is the huge task of removing obstacles to your progress) it is better to chip away at it regularly until it is not there any more, rather than try to lift it up all at once to get a glimpse of the road ahead, only to have it all come crashing back down.